harmony-one/x/progress/theo-perisic.md

 ---

+2024-01-07 Sun: Added metablox to Dapp Overview.
+Deep dive for Thorchain and Chainflip.
+Insight: Still early for chainflip, but JIT AMM (Just-in-time automated market maker) currently has the edge on the technical side for capital efficiency.
+Thorchain currently has millions more in liquidity and volume, chainflip is only just starting having released [pre-release swaps](https://x.com/Chainflip/status/1736796878807683141?s=20) 2 weeks ago ($1k USD single swap limit).
+Heavy fee hit on BTC, best for larger swaps.

+2024-01-06 Sat: Updated dapp overview, curated list of active validators, sync with knights&peasants for giveaway.
+Reviewed delphi digital "year in review" reports.

+2024-01-05 Fri: Synced with Casey for recovery and lend.
+Coordinated with custodians for [Round 15](https://x.com/recoveryonefdn/status/1743515190463791354?s=20).

+2024-01-04 Thu: Granted access to gnosis group, awaiting response for official integration update.
+No respponse from Dune, current best option is [data request](https://feedback.dune.com/data-request/p/add-support-for-harmony-protocol).

 2024-01-03 Wed: Reached out for Dune listing on [data request form](https://feedback.dune.com/data-request/p/add-support-for-harmony-protocol), discord, and support email.
 AAG admins figuring out bridge tvl inquiry.
 Waiting on gnosis contact for official listing.
 Continued Dapp overview updates and project outreach.

 2024-01-02 Tue: Added Knights & Peasants to dapp overview.
 Handed-off [CreateX deploy](https://github.com/pcaversaccio/createx) issue to Casey.
 Continued research on Anoma, key insight: heavy burden on author of intents.
 Anoma and other "intent-centric" projects depend on either quality intents, or the quality of the handling of those intents.
 Most immediate valuable use case: [Multi-Party Bartering](https://members.delphidigital.io/reports/wtf-is-anoma-part-1-wtf-are-intents#intents-arent-just-limit-orders-e458).